Female Grooming Styles Around The World

 But what are the personal grooming habits and most common hair removal methods of women the world over?
 Here's what's hot where.

 Most women in Japan prefer to shave only their legs and underarms.
-They leave their bikini area untouched.
+They leave their bikini and pubic area untouched.
 What’s more, Japanese women tend to remove facial hair by either shaving or waxing.
 IPL laser hair removal treatments, which are difficult to come by in North America, are very popular in Japan.
 This hair removal treatment works by using an intense burst of light, which causes the hair follicle to stop producing hair.
 The procedure is relatively painless, and after multiple treatments, the results are permanent.

 When you hear the word “Brazil,” you probably think of the Brazilian wax.
 However, this is actually